 Artificial neural networks are a kind of cognitive memory.
-They are memory, because they save information in terms of weight distributions, but they also work as processors, recognizing patterns and learning.
+They are memory, because they save information in terms of weight distributions, but they also work as processors, exchanging information between units, and updating weights - recognizing patterns and learning.

-Considering that there are companies today working on new kind of chips emulating neural networks, I would expect, that soon computers may start having something we could call cognitive memory units (CMUs), a merger between RAM and GPU, implementing powerful artificial neural networks.
+Considering that there are companies today working on new kind of processors emulating neural networks (e.g., RPUs), I would expect, that soon computers may start having something we could call cognitive memory units (CMUs), a new kind of hybrid between RAM and GPU, implementing powerful artificial neural networks.

 Will GPU computing power be monopolized?